 "Well, there is.
 We're the crisis."
 He smiles.

 His smile dies.
 "I got lost, Diana."

 "No. That implies an accident.
 You chose to be lost."

 He looks down.
 "You're right.
 I did."
-Then he looks up, and she is startled to see that there are tears in his eyes--tears he blinks away.
+Then he looks up, and she's startled to see there are tears in his eyes—tears he blinks away.
 "I drove you away."

 She wonders if leaving him can be her defining moment if it was what he wanted her to do the whole time.
 "I can't be Lois."

 "I know."
 He doesn't move toward her this time.
 "I didn't fall in love with you because you were Lois."